nDmitry/web-benchmarks/README.md

 - PostgreSQL 16.3 is used as a database containing the same generated data set for all benchmarks.
 Servers connect to the database using connection pools (maxed at 100 connections) provided by DB libraries.
 - Absolute results obtained don't matter and will vary a lot depending on your workload, this bench is about relative performance for the similar workload.
 - For running the benchmarks I chose Apache HTTP server benchmarking tool (`ab`) because of its handling of TCP connections being more [realistic](http://gwan.com/en_apachebench_httperf.html) comparing to `wrk`.
-- By default `net.core.somaxconn` in Linux is set to 128, so all the tests are running at a concurrency level of 128 (`ab -c` option).
 - HTTP requests logging is always disabled.

 ## Workload